Meet the team and board members

 Alison Brown – Vice Chairperson

 I was born and raised in South Taranaki and now reside in New Plymouth.
 I have close connections with both the rural and urban sectors within Taranaki.
 I am a mother of five children, grandmother of nine and great grandmother of two.

 I was employed by Taranaki District Health Board for over 40 years in various nursing roles, both locally and nationally.
 I was awarded Honorary Life Membership to New Zealand Nurses Organisation for services to nursing.
-I am currently an elected member of the Taranaki District Health Board and a Committee member of Grey Power New Plymouth.
+I am currently a Committee member of Grey Power New Plymouth and Chairperson of Taranaki Nursing Graduates Association.

 My aim is to continue to work with people from all walks of life to make a positive difference.